YaoLiang2023/MTLoRA/README.md

 ## 16. Reproducibility Notes

 - The commands above reproduce the main experimental workflow.
 Exact scores may vary slightly because of hardware, CUDA/PyTorch versions, random seeds, dataset versions, and external evaluation servers.
-- The repository does not redistribute third-party datasets, pretrained backbones, or benchmark annotations unless explicitly permitted by their original licenses.
+- This repository does not redistribute third-party datasets, pretrained backbones, or benchmark annotations unless explicitly permitted by their original licenses.
 Please download them from the official sources listed above.
 - For fair comparison, keep the adaptation scope, rank, batch size, seeds, and evaluation protocol consistent across LoRA, DoRA, AdaLoRA, and MTLoRA variants.
 - When reporting results, specify the MTLoRA structure, rank, scaling factor, seed, backbone, and benchmark version.